Baltimore Cultural Sites

 Billie Holiday Monument

-DESCRIPTION: An 8 1/2 foot bronze figure of “Lady Day” sculpted by James Earl Reid features the Baltimore native in perfect form — with a dinner gown and a gardenia in her hair.
+DESCRIPTION: An 8 1/2 foot bronze figure of “Lady Day,” sculpted by James Earl Reid, features the Baltimore native in perfect form — with a dinner gown and a gardenia in her hair.
 She was born Eleanora Fagan (1915-1959) and raised on 200 South Durham Street.
-Arguably, America’s greatest Jazz singer, Billie is best known for the timeless song God Bless the Child.
-She performed many times at the historic Royal Theater, which was cate-corner from this location.
-Today there is also a monument to the Royal Theater at that location.
+Arguably, America’s greatest Jazz singer, Billie Holiday, is best known for the timeless song God Bless the Child.
+She performed many times at the historic Royal Theater, which was catercorner from this location.
+There is also a Royal Theater Monument at that location.

-ADDRESS: Pennsylvania Ave at Lafayette Avenue, Baltimore, MD MAP
+ADDRESS: Pennsylvania Avenue at Lafayette Avenue, Baltimore, MD

 PARKING: street parking